Step

 Nature’s

-Science has been figuring out Earth and Nature for centuries, but its findings don’t fully penetrate our cultural consciousness.
-If its concepts came as stories with plotlines—which our brains seem wired for —they’d become our basis for understanding the natural world and replace outdated stories we’ve been using.
+Yes, science has been figuring out Earth and Nature for centuries, but its findings typically don’t make it into our cultural consciousness.
+If its concepts came as stories with plotlines—which our brains seem wired for—they’d become our basis for understanding the natural world and replace outdated stories we’ve been using.
 And by knowing basic plotlines, nonscientists could start making sense of Nature like they never did before.

 Do you understand Nature’s plotlines?